Ed13S/Message-Encryptor/README.md

 # [Message-Encryptor](https://message-encryptor-yvo6.onrender.com)
-# 📟 OTP STATION V12 - OPERATIONAL MANUAL
+# 📟 OTP STATION V12

 ### **🛑 CRITICAL RULE: THE ONE-TIME PAD PRINCIPLE**
 This system follows strict **One-Time Pad (OTP)** logic.
 A pad is a unique key.
 Once a pad is used to **Decrypt**, it is "Burned" (moved to the vault) and should **never be used again**.
 Re-using a pad makes the encryption breakable.